syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Working-with-Annotation-Comments.md

 ---
 layout: post
 title: Working with annotation comments using WPF PDF Viewer | Syncfusion
-description: Learn about adding, editing and deleting annotation comments in Syncfusion WPF PDF Viewer control.
+description: Learn how to expand or collapse, show or hide the comments pane, and add, edit, or delete annotation comments in the Syncfusion WPF PDF Viewer control.
 platform: wpf
 control: PDF Viewer
 documentation: ug